M-1 Student Visa Application Guide for U.S. Vocational Programs

 The final step in obtaining your M-1 visa is attending a personal interview at a U.S. consulate or embassy.
 During this interview, a consular officer will review your application, inquire about your plans in the U.S., and assess your intention to return to your home country after completing your vocational program.

 Additionally, the officer may evaluate your English proficiency during the interview.
-If your interview proves successful, you will be granted your M-1 student visa.
-Be prepared for the possibility of a visa issuance fee at this stage.
+If you succeed in your interview, you will receive your M-1 student visa.
+Be prepared for a potential visa issuance fee at this stage.

 To locate the nearest U.S. consulate or embassy in your country, visit the U.S. Department of State’s official website.